-The specific incident believed to have caused Colby's death occurred on Feb.
-26, 2021, when he was beaten repeatedly by Staci over a nineminute period caught on camera.
+The specific incident believed to have caused Colby's death occurred in late February, 2021, when he was beaten repeatedly by Staci over a nine-minute period caught on camera.
 He became unresponsive, and 40 minutes later, Staci finally called 911.
 Medical personnel and police attended, and 11-year-old Colby was airlifted to BC Children's Hospital.
-Doctors couldn't save him and he was declared brain dead on Feb.
-28. Later he was removed from life support and died.
+Doctors couldn't save him and he was declared brain dead two days later.
+He was removed from life support and died.

-Aftermath of a Tragedy
+Aftermath of a tragedy